saichandkurre/ABOUT/README.md

-# ABOUT the CApston Project
+# About the Capstone Project

 This repo contain course materials for this capstone project.